Approximate Cross-validated Mean Estimates for Bayesian Hierarchical Regression Models: Approximate cross-validation estimates using plug-in estimators (AXE)

-AXE can be applied to any CV design.
-LOO-CV and LCO-CV are both popular choices for CV design.
-LOO-CV is often used because it maintains as much similarity to the full data model posterior as possible, while still evaluating its ability to fit to new data.
-LCO-CV is commonly used in models with complex dependency structures, such as spatio-temporal models or models with repeated measures.
-For both methods, the number of CV folds can grow with the amount of data, which can be computationally expensive, thus they typically benefit the most from CV approximation methods.
-We focus on proving AXE convergence under LCO-CV, which generalizes to LOO-CV.
+One can apply AXE to any CV design, of which leave-one-out (LOO-CV) and leave-one-cluster-out (LCO-CV) are popular choices.
+For both LOO-CV and LCO-CV, the number of CV folds can grow with the amount of data, making the computation expensive.
+Thus they typically benefit the most from CV approximation methods.
+We focus on proving AXE convergence under LCO-CV, of which LOO-CV is a special case.
+We first define LCO-CV and related notation.
+Then, we introduce and discuss existing LCO-CV approximation methods.

-Researchers often choose to use a non-random, structured CV design to evaluate BHRMs.
-In complex models, the dependency among the data can cause $K$-fold CV to select models which overfit \citep{arlot2010survey, opsomer2001nonparametric}.
-Reducing the amount of correlation between the training and test data typically results in non-random, structured CV.
-LCO-CV is one example of such a CV design, where the data are partitioned based on the unique values of one or more random intercepts.
-This is common for mixed-effects models with repeated measures.
-Under LCO-CV, all repeated measures for a given unit are in the test data, which provides a more realistic estimate of a model's predictive capability for a new unit.

-Without loss of generality, we take $\theta_j$ as corresponding to a group of random effect intercepts in $\beta_2$, defining $J$ total CV folds.
-Each unique value of $\theta_j$ specifies membership in a cluster.
-This corresponds to a mixed-effects model with repeated measures.
-To focus on the random effects which pertain to the CV design, we rewrite $X_1\beta_1 + X_2\beta_2$ in \ereft{eqn:normlinreg} as:

-where $\mu = X\beta - \theta$ contains all other fixed and random effects which do not pertain to the CV design.
-The test data consist of those $Y_{j}$ which are distributed as $N(\mu_j + \theta_j, \tau^2)$.
-Thus $\theta_j$ cannot be estimated from the training data, relying instead on samples drawn from hyperparameter $\Sigma$.